-UK-EU talks near collapse ahead of Johnson Brussels trip
+UK-EU talks near collapse ahead of Johnson trip to Brussels

 “We want to reach a deal, but not at any price,” Roth told reporters before chairing videoconference talks among his EU counterparts.

-Johnson’s Downing St. office said the situation was “very tricky” and collapse of the talks was a distinct possibility.

-Johnson and von der Leyen, head of the EU’s executive arm, spoke by phone Monday for the second time in 48 hours.
+Johnson and von der Leyen, head of the EU’s executive arm, spoke by phone Monday for the second time in 48 hours but failed to break the talks impasse.
 They said afterwards that “significant differences” remained on three key issues — fishing rights, fair-competition rules and the governance of future disputes — and “the conditions for finalizing an agreement are not there.”

 The two leaders said in the joint statement that they planned to discuss the remaining differences “in a physical meeting in Brussels in the coming days.”

-Leaders of the EU’s 27 nations are holding a two-day summit in Brussels starting Thursday.
+No date was given for the meeting.
+Leaders of the EU’s 27 nations are holding a two-day summit in Brussels starting Thursday and are not keen for it to be overshadowed by Brexit.

 The U.K. left the EU politically on Jan.
 31, but remains within the bloc’s tariff-free single market and customs union through Dec.
 31. Reaching a trade deal by then would ensure there are no tariffs and trade quotas on goods exported or imported by the two sides, although there would still be new costs and red tape.